 Network of Teaching Excellence in Computer Science

-The DfE have supported the application made by CAS/BCS to continue and expand the Network of Teaching Excellence in Computer Science (NoE).
 The heart of the programme is to build a high-quality, sustainable CPD infrastructure at low cost.
-This will be achieved by nurturing long-term, bottom-up collaboration between employers, universities, professional bodies, schools and teachers.
+This will be achieved by nurturing long-term, bottom-up collaboration between teachers, schools, universities and employers.
+Read about the overview of the programme here.

 There are several different ways that schools, teachers, universities and academics can contriobute to the Network of Excellence.
-By doing so you will be joining a vibrant community of professionals (over 1000 schools, 80 universities, over 100 Master Teachers) who are committing to support each other.
+By doing so you will be joining a vibrant community of professionals who are committing to support each other.

 - Register your school as part of the Network.
 By doing this your school is saying that Computing as a subject is important, it is part of the school development plan and we want to ensure our staff have access to suitable training.
 More information